Fernando Grostein Andrade: Other works

 Fernando is also dedicated to social work.
 He helped to reactivate the theater group Do Lado de Cá, formed by inmates inside a maximum-security prison.
 The actors later starred in his feature Na Quebrada, with a number of scenes taking place within that same prison.
 The movie was made to celebrate the 10th anniversary of the NGO Instituto Criar.
 The members of the theater group later participated in a number of professional productions, among which are Jailers and Sintonia, a Netflix original series.

-Fernando was chosen in 2019 a Young Global Leader by the World Economic Forum, placing him in a group that includes French president Emmanuel Macron, New Zealand Prime-Minister Jacinda Arden, the former US presidential candidate Tulsi Gabbard, among others.
+Fernando was chosen in 2019 a Young Global Leader by the World Economic Forum, placing him in a group that includes French president Emmanuel Macron, New Zealand Prime-Minister Jacinda Ardern, the former US presidential candidate Tulsi Gabbard, among others.

 He is also a co-founder of the educational initiative Mapa Educação, together with current representatives in the Brazilian Congress Tabata Amaral and Renan Ferreirinha.
 The program was created in 2014 with the goal of prioritizing education as a topic in that year's presidential elections.
 Since then, the movement has organized a number of conferences and debates with experts.
 An example is a debate on education organized in conjunction with Quebrando o Tabu in which participated former Minister of Education and then-mayor of São Paulo Fernando Haddad.
 The movement has actively demanded politicians to comply with their views and promises to better education in Brazil, and has mobilized people from all regions of the country.
 Currently, the movement is conducting a national study to better understand what the students themselves want for their own education.

 Fernando is the founder of Spray Media, a production company behind a variety of feature and short-length films, publicity campaigns and content in a range of diverse formats.
 It was the incubator of the company NWB, which manages big internet channels, including the largest soccer YouTube channel in Latin America, Desimpedidos, which has over 8 million subscribers.

 He has also organized a campaign called “Parada Gay na Radio”, in which many radio stations only played songs by homosexual artists, to fight homophobia in Brazil.

 Because of his work with documentaries, Fernando gives lectures in Brazil and around the world.
 In 2014, for example, he was invited to speak at Harvard University at the Igniting Innovation Summit on Social Entrepreneurship, where he presented a short film about his work that has over 700,000 views.

-He is also a columnist for VEJA magazine and the newspaper Folha de S. Paulo, the magazine and newspaper of highest circulation in Brazil.
+He was also a columnist for VEJA magazine and the newspaper Folha de S. Paulo, the magazine and newspaper of highest circulation in Brazil.

 His YouTube channel, @grosteinandrade, has 72 thousand followers.
 His coming out video, “Cê já se sentiu um ET?”, was the subject of a column by journalist Mônica Bergamo, occupying a full page on Folha de S. Paulo in 2017.
 Fernando was later interviewed at Rede Globo's Conversa com Bial and on two of GNT's variety shows: Saia Justa and Papo de Segunda.

 In 2011, he was listed among GQ Magazine’s Men of the Year.